 10. Include Private Phone Booths and Micro-Pods

-Phone booths and micro-pods are essential in 2025, especially in busy coworking spaces where privacy can be limited.
+Phone booths and micro-pods like the Persy One office booth are essential in 2026, especially in busy coworking spaces where privacy can be limited.
 These compact, enclosed rooms allow members to make sensitive calls, focus quietly, or record audio without distraction.
 Providing these smaller spaces also reassures prospective members that the environment supports different working styles and levels of privacy.

 The Persy Work booth is a dependable, affordable solution.
 We also aim to keep the process of choosing the right booth straightforward.
 We offer friendly advice, fast delivery, and no-nonsense installation — and will help you avoid overspending on the wrong specification!